Home

 only by putting them in a safe place

-can you prevent them from washing away.
+can you prevent them from washing away".

-~Author Unknown"
+~Author Unknown

 You may have asked yourself if you need to be an artist or graphic design artist in order to be a good paper crafter?

 There are some basic principles of design that could be of use to some of you at times though, so I am going to list some of them for you here.
-I know I like to read through this list whenever I have a page that seems to be missing something, or seems to lack balance, or I just know something is wrong with it but cannot tell what it is.
+I know I like to read through this list whenever I have a page that seems to be missing something, or seems to lack balance, or I just know something is wrong with it but cannot immediately tell what it is.

 When it comes to creating a pleasing scrapbook or card layout, I have discovered this: